George Hill (basketball): Indiana Pacers (2011–2016)

 Hill was traded to his hometown team the Indiana Pacers during the 2011 NBA draft on June 23, 2011, a trade that sent rights to the 15th overall pick Kawhi Leonard, the 42nd pick, Dāvis Bertāns, and 2005 draftee Erazem Lorbek to the Spurs in exchange for Hill.

 Hill started the shortened season as a backup for Darren Collison.
 On January 31, 2012, Hill left the game against the New Jersey Nets after suffering an ankle injury.
 The Pacers announced it was a small chip fracture.
 He missed 12 games with the injury and returned on February 22, against the Charlotte Bobcats.
 On April 9, 2012, Pacers coach Frank Vogel announced that Hill would start for the injured Collison.
 Although Collison returned from the injury, Hill remained a starter for the rest of the season.
 Hill finished the season averaging 9.6 points per game with a field goal percentage of .442.

 During their first-round playoff series against the Orlando Magic, Hill scored double-digits in all five games as the Pacers advanced to the Eastern Conferences Semifinal.
 Facing the Miami Heat in the Conference Semifinals, Hill scored a playoff high 20 points and 5 assists in game 3.
 The Heat won the next 3 games, advancing to the Conference Finals and eventually becoming NBA champions.

 On July 13, 2012, Hill re-signed with the Pacers to a reported five-year, $40 million contract.
+Hill became the full-time starter after the departure of Darren Collison, who would be traded to the Dallas Mavericks for Ian Mahinmi.